chenhsong/OpenProtocol/cs/doc/quick_reference.md

 Open Protocol™ Messages
 -------------------------------

-The iChen System® (version 4.1 or above) communicates with third-party outside systems via a standardized **WebSocket** interface (IETF RFC 6455) with messages transmitted in plain text encoded in **JSON** format.
+The iChen® System 4 communicates with third-party outside systems via a standardized **WebSocket** interface (IETF RFC 6455) with messages transmitted in plain text encoded in **JSON** format.